belovedpearl/mycar_frontend/README.md

 * Access to XMLHttpRequest at 'https://mycardrfapi-d64556077ed4.herokuapp.com/dj-rest-auth/registration/' from origin 'https://3000-belovedpear-mycarfronte-xe7q5mhm7wg.ws-eu107.gitpod.io' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.

+      * Removing the cookie blocker on my system fixed this.

 * Sigin link not displaying - style on the font icon made it not visible

       * Adjusting the icon dolor fixed this.